 Update: An Introduction to Venezuelan Governmental Institutions and Primary Legal Sources

-The Bolivarian Republic of Venezuela is a federal republic comprising 23 states, two federal territories, one federal district, and 72 federal dependencies.
-Since Venezuela adopts the representative, republican and federal form of democratic government, it is governed by representatives of the people, who are elected through direct vote.
+The Bolivarian Republic of Venezuela is a federal republic comprising 23 states, two federal territories, one capital district, and 11 federal dependencies (groups of islands) comprising 72 individual islands.
+Since Venezuela adopts the representative, republican and federal form of democratic government, the government officials are representatives of the people, who are elected through direct vote.
 The country embraces a system made up of governmental powers (mainly an executive power, a legislative power, and a judicial power), and also has a written constitution.
 It is one of the four federal republics in Latin America; the individual state governments keep their self-rule, but must respond to a common government (the national government) and comply with the constitution and laws of the republic.

 The 1999 constitution is divided into nine sequential titles (subdivided into chapters and articles) devoted to the political organization of the country and the formal acknowledgment of liberties and freedoms.
 The Constitution also has transitory provisions.

-Since the national constitution confers upon the states a significant number of governmental powers and administrative functions , each state has a constitution that establishes its administration of justice and municipal autonomy, and the scope and content of its institutional, political, administrative and financial systems.
+Since the national constitution confers upon the states a significant number of governmental powers and administrative functions, each state has a constitution that establishes its own system of administration of justice and municipal autonomy, and the scope and content of its institutional, political, administrative and tax systems.
 As a result of the federative scheme, each state counts with an independently elected executive power (headed by a Governor) and a legislative assembly, which dictates local legislation.
 Each state also elects its own authorities and other state officers.

 Brief descriptions of the five branches of government follow.

 The executive power dominates the other branches of government and is vested in the president, the vice-president, and the council of ministers.